TritonDataCenter/manta-nfs/README.md

     mount 127.0.0.1:/foo/public /mnt

-Once you have confirmed that the server works as expected, you will probably want to setup a service in your OS so that the server runs automatically when the system boots.
+Once you have confirmed that the server works as expected, you can setup a service on your system so that the server runs automatically when the system boots.
 Setting up a service like this is OS-specific and is disccused in the following section.

 ## OS Specific Considerations